-At Work Situation A, the organization is small and of limited complexity.
+In Work Situation A, the organization is small and of limited complexity.
 The supervisor directs the staff primarily through face-to-face meetings, and internal procedural and administrative controls are simple and informal.
 In Work Situation B, the staff is organized into subordinate segments that may in turn be further divided.
 The subordinate groups differ in many ways that place demands on the secretary which are significantly greater than in Work Situation A. Coordination among subordinate units is sufficiently complex to require continuous attention.

-The EMS has [number] staff members and administrative controls that are simple and informal.
-The EMS Chief directs his staff through frequent face-to-face meetings.
-This is similar to organizations in Work Situation A and not B.
+The [appellant's] Team has 17 staff members and administrative controls that are simple and informal.
+The supervisor directs her staff through frequent face-to-face meetings and electronic mail communications.
+The appellant's position meets Work Situation A.